 The player can decide to keep as many scoring dice as he/she chooses but must keep at least one.
 (See scoring section).
-Place the scoring dice off to the side and roll the remaining dice.
-Again the player may keep as many scoring dice as he/she chooses, but must keep at least one.
-Place scoring dice off the side and roll remaining dice.
+Set the scoring dice aside and reroll the remaining dice.
+Again the player may keep as many scoring dice as he/she chooses but must keep at least one.
+Place the scoring dice off the side and roll the remaining dice.

 Play continues until:

-- Player decides to stop and keep that score OR
+- The player decides to stop and keep that score OR

-- Roll doesn’t have any scoring die and loses score OR
+- The roll doesn’t have any scoring die and loses their score OR

-- Player has kept all 6 dice.
-In this case, player MUST roll again using all six dice.
+- The Player has kept all six dice.
+In this case, the player MUST roll again using all six dice.
 This new dice roll adds to the previous score.

 Note: You must earn 1,000 to start scoring (meaning you can’t stop with 600).
-Once you reach a score of 1,000 or more you are “on the board”.
-Any turn after you are on the board you may keep any score you want (even if it is 100).
+Once you reach a score of 1,000 or more, you are “on the board.”
+Any turn after you are on the board, you may keep any score you want (even if it is 50 or 100).

 The Final Round

 When a player reaches 10,000 (or passes 10,000), every other player gets one more roll.
-The player with the highest score wins.
+The player with the high score wins.

 1- worth 100 points